ITI/mrnes/docs/mrnes.md

 There are five kinds of network objects: network, endpoint, router, switch, and interface.
 Routers route and switches switch, but in the current version of **mrnes** there is functionally little difference between them.
 An endpoint is a device on which some kind of computation may occur.
 This definition can be broad, encompassing simple devices that merely sense their environment and report to data collectors, to powerful servers with multiple CPUs and the ability to concurrently run many applications.

 Every interface is bound to one device, and 'faces' one network.
 It has performance characteristics such as bandwidth, and (optionally) buffer size.
 The interface has a 'media type', either "wired" or "wireless".
 In the case of a wired interface it may be declared to directly connect through a cable to some other wired interface (on a different device) that faces the same network.
-It may instead be declared to be 'connected' to a list of other interfaces without cable connections that face the same network.
+It may instead be declared to be 'connected' to a list of other interfaces that face the same network, without directly specifying cable connections.
 The intent here is to express that somehow the devices to which these interfaces are bound are reachable through the network, but the mechanics of the reachability aren't explicit, and during the simulation the latency  communications between those interfaces are derived from declared characteristics of the network rather than from the single cable.

 Any device may have multiple interfaces;  when it does, typically each interface is bound to a different network; we say the interface is 'facing' the network.
 For descriptive purposes a network is categorized as having LAN, WAN, T3, T2, or T1 scale.
 These characterizations are not used by **mrnes** in any way, but as descriptions they can help explain the structure of a **mrnes** model.
 Networks connect to each other a router that has one interface facing one of the networks, and a different interface facing the other.
 All of a switch's interfaces face the same network, but like a router, and endpoint can stradle multiple networks.